Graecians: History

 According to the historian Georg Busolt, the Graecians were among the first to colonize Italy (i.e., Magna Graecia) in the 9th century BC when they established the city of Cumae; they were the first Greeks with whom the Latins came into contact, which then made them adopt the name of Graeci by synecdoche as the name of the Hellenes.
 Aristotle (4th-century BC) records that during the deluge of Deucalion, the Graecians were the inhabitants of Hellas (i.e., "the country about Dodona and the Achelous [river]") who were also known as Hellenes.
 In the Parian Chronicle, the Hellenes were originally called Graecians and established the Panathenean Games in 1522–1521 BC.

 Eponymous ancestor

-Hesiod stated that the eponymous ancestor of the Graecians was Graecus (Γραικός), the son of Pandora II and brother of Latinus.
-Their mother Pandora, named after her grandmother Pandora, was the daughter of Deucalion and Pyrrha and the sister of Hellen.
+Hesiod stated that the eponymous ancestor of the Graecians was Graecus (Γραικός), the son of Deucalion's daughter Pandora, who also had a brother, Latinus.
 Other sources have Graecus as the son of Thessalus.